Stars1233/pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 value-type
 ^^^^^^^^^^

-The ``value-type`` node indicates that the given C++ type is mapped onto the target language as a value type.
+The ``value-type`` node indicates that the given C++ type is mapped onto the target language as a value type (see :ref:`objects-values`).
 This means that it is an object passed by value on C++, i.e. it is stored in the function call stack.

 It is a child of the :ref:`typesystem_details` node or other type nodes and may contain :ref:`add-function`, :ref:`add-pymethoddef`, :ref:`configuration-element`, :ref:`declare-function`, :ref:`conversion-rule`, :ref:`enum-type`, :ref:`extra-includes`, :ref:`include-element`, :ref:`modify-function`,